Back to Roborock Guides

 Symptoms

-• Hair tangled on roller after self-clean cycle
+• Hair tangled on the roller after a self-clean cycle

 • Brush looks dirty even after cleaning

-• Self-clean runs but brush not visibly cleaner
+• Self-clean runs but the brush isn't visibly cleaner

 • Self-clean cycle seems shorter than expected